joaomello10/drag-and-drop/README.md

 ## About

-### A todo list with drag and drop functionality and data stored in localstorage
+### A task list with drag and drop functionality, similar to trello and with the data stored in local storage

 <img src='img/gif-project.gif'>